erkkah/nomnomd/README.md

 ```

 In both cases, the generated SVG is embedded in the resulting HTML file.
+The generated HTML adds a CSS-only zoom function, to view detailed diagrams up close.

 ### Markdown file listings and includes